the leading underlying causes of weight issues

 There are two categories that people tend to fall into when it comes to a desire to modify their weight, whether that be weight loss or weight gain:

 - One, is the more simplistic ‘calories in, calories out’ – our energy taken in, verses energy expended.
-This concept is based solely on no other contributing factors or metabolic ‘blocks’ affecting the ability for this simply equation to work.
+This type of weight loss is based solely on no other contributing factors or metabolic ‘blocks’ affecting the ability for this simply equation to work.

-- The second category is those that apply these ‘rules’, modify their calorie load and/or up their exercise without (frustratingly) gaining any results.
+- The second category is those that modify their calorie load and/or up their exercise without (frustratingly) gaining any results.
 This category is where underlying causes of weight gain come into great effect and is where weight management with metabolic nutrition plays an integral role.

 As clinical nutritionists who work in this space and appreciate the complexity of these issues, we wanted to offer some guidance on what these underlying reasons are that may be affecting your ability to shift or maintain weight.
-Maintaining a balanced diet with limited processed foods and having a good exercise routine are some of the foundations to health.
+Maintaining a balanced diet with limited processed foods and having a good exercise routine is absolutely the foundations to health.
 However, if you find that you are still struggling with your energy and weight alongside other symptoms then there may be some imbalances at play.
-We would like to offer this package with Alexa Tran if this is an area of your health that you would like further guidance and assistance on.

-So what are some of the imbalances that may be impacting our metabolic performance and wellbeing?:
+imbalances that may be impacting your metabolic performance and wellbeing

 - Reproductive hormonal imbalances: High levels of oestrogen are commonly seen in both men and women who have difficulty losing weight.
 Excess amounts can store in fat tissues making it more challenging for the body to metabolise fat.
 Low levels of progesterone can also adversely contribute to weight changes due to the reciprocal relationship between progesterone and thyroid hormones.